My early interest in science led me to a BSc in Life Sciences from Liverpool University, then an MSc in Health Psychology from Southampton

 My main source

-Mel Carriere from San Diego California on January 03, 2017:
+Mel Carriere from Snowbound and down in Northern Colorado on January 03, 2017:

 This truly is a fascinating subject whose further exploration would provide useful insights into how the human organism really works.
 Great article.